Cables are obsolete, and computers are in.

 What occurs when an electronic throttle control goes bad?

-Rather than moving a cable, ETC uses sensors to inform the ECM of the position of the gas pedal, and when it fails, symptoms can be severe.
+Rather than moving a cable, ETC uses sensors to inform the ECM of the location of the gas pedal, and when it fails, symptoms can be extreme.

-Some of these include sudden idle surges and engine stalling, an engine light that flashes intermittently, or a massive drop in mileage.
+Some of these include sudden idle surges and engine stalling, an engine light that flashes intermittently, or a significant drop in mileage.

 Ignoring a defective ETC will not only cause your engine performance to suffer but can also be a safety hazard.